-Object.
-2. Some may be ready to fay, there feems to be formething whimfical in its being infifted on that God's people, in different places, should put up their prayers for this mercy at the same time, as though their prayers would be more forcible on that account, and as if God would not be so likely to hear prayers offered up by many, tho' they happened not to pray at the same time, as he would if he heard them all at the same moment.
+OBJECT.
+II.
+Some may be ready to say, There seems to be something whimsical in its being insisted on that God's people in different places should put up their prayers for this mercy at the same time; as though their prayers would be more forcible on that account; and as if God would not be so likely to hear prayers offered up by many, though they happened not to pray at the same time, as he would if he heard them all at the same moment.

-Anf.
-To this I would fay, If fuch an objection be made, it must be through misunderstanding.
-It is not signified or implied in any thing said in the proposal, or in any arguments made use of to enforce it that I have seen, that the prayers of a great number, in different places, will be more forcible, merely because of that circumstance, of their being put up at the same time.
-It is, indeed, supposed, that it will be very expedient, that certain times for united prayer should be agreed on; which it may be without implying the thing supposed in the objection, on the following accounts.
+Ans.
+To this I would say, if such an objection be made, it must be through misunderstanding.
+It is not signified or implied in any thing said in the proposal, or in any arguments made use of to enforce it that I have seen, that the prayers of a great number in different places will be more forcible, merely because of that circumstance of their being put up at the same time.
+It is indeed supposed, that it will be very expedient, that certain times for united prayer should be agreed on: Which it may be, without supposing the thing supposed in the objection, on the following accounts.